 The first thing any shopper will do when entering a grocery store is to pick out a trolley, cart or basket.
 This might seem like a simple choice but it tells a retailer a lot about the choices and purchases planned before consumers even get into the aisles.
 Taking into account the length of the journey, day of the week and the number of passes and stops a shopper makes based on the tools they picked at the start of a shopping trip, a retailer can arrange the placement and volume of the varying tools at certain periods to increase sales.

-In a case where a retailer analysis that his customers buy a larger quantity of produce on weekends between 8 am and 11 am but only has small baskets available for shoppers at that timestamp, there is bound to be a reduction sales, Hence a retailer has to always be conscious of the expected customer volume for each individual period in time and make available the right shopping tools.
+In a case where a retailer analysis that his customers buy a larger quantity of produce on weekends between 8 am and 11 am but only has small baskets available for shoppers at that timestamp, there is bound to be a reduction in sales.
+Hence a retailer has to always be conscious of the expected customer volume for each individual period in time and make available the right shopping tools.
 With the right analytics data, this task can be done quickly and efficiently.
-But there is a flipside to this, retailers can choose to artificially increase the number of certain tools and decrease others to prompt customers to buy more.
+But there is a flip side to this, retailers can choose to artificially increase the number of certain tools and decrease others to prompt customers to buy more.
 This, however, has to be done in moderation so as not to incur shoppers’ dissatisfaction.

-Workforce Planning and Management
+Workforce planning and management

 One of the most flexible resources that a store has at its disposal is its staff members.
 Having the right number and placement of workers at the right time and intervals can yield surprisingly high returns for a store.
 This is done not just to assist shoppers or quicken the speed of item checkout, but also to draw attention to certain brands and categories.